loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

     2 bytes here for a 4 byte integer, because 4 is divisible by 2.
     The reason this is done is to both to simplify the compilation process, and to simplify the needed code for any given pop and push.

-    Also, as can bee seen in the illustrations, the addresses grow downwards.
-    System stacks on most architectures grow downwards, and the dynamic stacks in #ln simulate this as well.
-This is done to allow an implementation of the language to use the system stack if need be, and use the built in pop and push instructions which exists in most instruction sets.

     Notice here that we are also padding after the 4 byte integer.
     A pop/push should always be able to expect that the pointer to the stack is currently